squinkylabs/Demo/README.md

 This Module has several reasons to exist:

 * It shows how to make a VCV Rack plugin purely in code, without using the normal python plugin creator.
-* It shows some very simple algorithm for making VCO waveforms.
+* It shows some very simple algorithms for making VCO waveforms.
-* It shows some of the pitfalls of overly simplistic DSP code.
+* It demonstrates some of the pitfalls of overly simplistic DSP code.

 VCO1 produces three different waveforms: sine, saw, and a mutant parabolic saw.
 Each waveforms comes out on a different jack.